Ben Cutting

 Benjamin Colin James Cutting (born 30 January 1987) is an Australian cricketer who plays as an all-rounder.
 Cutting represented Australia in one-day internationals and T20 matches, and at the 2006 U-19 Cricket World Cup in Sri Lanka.
-Cutting played first-class cricket for the Queensland between 2007 and 2018 before opting to play only white-ball cricket.
+Cutting played first-class cricket for the Queensland between 2007 and 2018 before opting to play only white-ball cricket in the nascent worldwide Twenty20 franchise system.
+He most recently played for the New York Lions in the USA National Cricket League.

 Domestic career

 Cutting made his first-class cricket debut for the Queensland Bulls against Tasmania in the first Pura Cup game of the 2007–08 season and despite his first ball going for five wides, ended up taking three wickets including that of Michael Di Venuto.
 In 2009–10 Cutting was one of the competition's leading wicket takers, with 25 wickets from his first six matches, raising hopes that he may be selected to represent Australia in Test cricket.
 He finished the season as the leading wicket taker – 46 wickets at 23.91.
 This included a career best 6/37 against Tasmania, and led to speculation of a future international debut.

 On 3 April 2018, Cutting announced his retirement from first-class and List A cricket after a 12-year career in order to focus on his Twenty20 game and develop his new business.
 In September 2018, he was named in the squad of Nangarhar Leopards in the first edition of the Afghanistan Premier League tournament.
 He was the joint-leading wicket-taker for the Nangarhar Leopards in the tournament, with twelve dismissals in nine matches.